Neoplan Transliner (North America)

 A 2002 Diesel AN440LF low-floor variant of the MTA Maryland; became latest version fabricated.

-The Neoplan Transliner was a series of related public transport single-decker bus models introduced by Neoplan USA in 1981 and produced until the company declared bankruptcy in 2006.
+The Neoplan Transliner is a series of related public transport single-decker bus models introduced by Neoplan USA in 1981 and produced until the company declared bankruptcy in 2006.
 It was available in various lengths ranging from 26 ft to 60 ft articulated (nominal lengths), and was marketed against the Rapid Transit Series, Flxible Metro, Gillig Phantom, New Flyer High Floor, and Orion I.

 Models

 The Neoplan USA Transliner was available in a wide variety of body styles.
 Transliner could be ordered in 26', 30', 35', 40', and 60' lengths.
 Standard (high), completely low, or semi-low (with steps to access the rear section after the rear doors) floors were available.

 An unrelated over-the-road coach was marketed by Neoplan GmbH starting in the 1990s for the European market, also named Transliner.